Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 # Known Issues
+Working for shorts but not for playlist videos propably.

 I didn't test it too much.
 Seems like its working well.

 If you experience stutters on video, use different player.